plaut/plaut.github.io/fisheye_tutorial/index.md

 If we train a CNN to predict the Euclidean distance, we are forcing it to learn, in addition to the cues about \$Z\$, the horizontal and vertical coordinates.
 This is incompatible with the translation invariant nature of CNNs.

 For a similar reason, we never train a monocular 3D object detector to regress the [global yaw](https://towardsdatascience.com/orientation-estimation-in-monocular-3d-object-detection-f850ace91411) of the object.
 An object with a fixed yaw changes its appearance in the image as its position changes, so by training a CNN to predict the global yaw directly we would be forcing it to memorize a mapping that is a function of the pixel coordinates.
 The local yaw, also known as the *allocentric yaw* or *observation angle*, is approximately translation invariant in that an object with a fixed local yaw has a similar appearance in the image regardless of where it is in the image.
-Practically every published monocular 3D object detector regresses the local yaw.
+In road scenes, we often assume pure yaw, and the difference between the global yaw and the local yaw is the azimuth angle of the ray pointing towards the object.
+Practically every published monocular 3D object detector regresses the local orientation rather than the global orientation.

 In the past, it was believed that CNNs are completely translation invariant and that it is impossible for them to regress any spatial information (see [CoordConvs](https://proceedings.neurips.cc/paper/2018/hash/60106888f8977b71e1f15db7bc9a88d1-Abstract.html)), but recent papers have shown this to be false (see [here](http://openaccess.thecvf.com/content_CVPR_2020/html/Kayhan_On_Translation_Invariance_in_CNNs_Convolutional_Layers_Can_Exploit_Absolute_CVPR_2020_paper.html) and [here](https://arxiv.org/abs/2001.08248)): if the network is deep enough, then the zero-padding used in convolution layers breaks the translation invariance and allows networks to learn to output coordinates or coordinate-dependent predictions.
 Despite this, predicting coordinates will always have some error; therefore, regressing the Euclidean distance will always be less accurate than regressing the depth \$Z\$, and regressing the global yaw will always be less accurate than regressing the local yaw.